pengwynn/backtweets_helper/README.markdown

-## Backtweets Helper
+# Backtweets Helper

-Simple helper to write Backtweets widgets for those that don't like to get their hands dirty with JavaScript.
+Simple Rails helper to write Backtweets widgets for those that don't like to get their hands dirty with JavaScript.

 ## Installation